Eliphalet Nott

-Eliphalet Nott (June 25, 1773 – January 25, 1866), was a famed Presbyterian minister, inventor, educational pioneer, and long-term president of Union College, Schenectady, New York.
+Eliphalet Nott (June 25, 1773 – January 25, 1866) was an American Presbyterian minister, inventor, educational pioneer, and long-term president of Union College, Schenectady, New York.

 Early life

 Nott was born at Ashford, Connecticut, on June 25, 1773.
 He was the second son, and youngest of nine children, born to Stephen Nott and Deborah (née Selden) Nott.

 In 1795, he earned a degree from Rhode Island College (which later became known as Brown University).